banklab/banklab.github.io/index.md

 ### Past events

-**01.03.2022:** We are hosting [Marion Talbi](https://www.aqua.iee.unibe.ch/about_us/team/marion_talbi/talbi_marion/index_eng.html), PhD Student at the Aquatic Ecology and Evolution group, University of Bern, for a seminat with the title: "Inference of recombination landscapes – from simulation to real data"
+**01.03.2022:** We are hosting [Marion Talbi](https://www.aqua.iee.unibe.ch/about_us/team/marion_talbi/talbi_marion/index_eng.html), PhD Student at the Aquatic Ecology and Evolution group, University of Bern, for a seminar with the title: "Inference of recombination landscapes – from simulation to real data"

 **21.02.2022:** Spring semester starts at the University of Bern